khoy24/DS202FinalProject/README.md

 As you can see, the majority of bookings don’t have any changes made to them, and it drops from there.

-This is the cancellation rate by number of bookings.
+This is the cancellation rate by number of booking changes.

 ``` r
 data %>%